King's Cross fire: Investigation and report

 This test confirmed the initial eyewitness reports up to that point, but four expert witnesses could not agree as to how the small fire flashed over, with some concern that the paint used on the ceiling had contributed to the fire.
 A model of King's Cross station was built at the Atomic Energy Research Establishment using computer simulation software; this showed the flames lying down along the floor of the escalator rather than burning vertically before producing a jet of flame into the ticket hall.
-The result matched the eyewitness accounts of the fire, but the simulation's depiction of the fire burning parallel to the 30-degree slope of the escalator was thought by some to be unlikely and it was suspected that the programming might be faulty.
+The result matched the eyewitness accounts of the fire, but the simulation's depiction of the fire burning parallel to the 30-degree slope of the escalator was thought by some to be unlikely and it was suspected that the simulation might be faulty.
 Experiments were conducted with a one-third-scale replica of the escalator built at the UK's Health and Safety Executive site at Buxton.
 After seven-and-a-half minutes of normal burning, the flames lay down as in the computer simulation.
-The metal sides of the escalator served to contain the flames and direct the temperature ahead of the fire.
+The metal sides of the escalator served to contain the flames and direct the heat ahead of the fire.
 When the wooden treads of the escalator flashed over, the size of the fire increased dramatically and a sustained jet of flame was discharged from the escalator tunnel into the model ticket hall.
-The 30-degree angle of the escalators was discovered to be crucial to the incident, and the large number of casualties in the fire was an indirect consequence of a fluid flow phenomenon that was later named the trench effect, a phenomenon completely unknown before the fire.
+The 30-degree angle of the escalators was discovered to be crucial to the incident, and the large number of casualties in the fire was an indirect consequence of a fluid flow phenomenon that was later named the trench effect.
+This phenomenon was unknown before the fire.
 The conclusion was that this newly discovered trench effect had caused the fire to flash over at 19:45.

-London Underground was strongly criticised in the report for its attitude to fires underground, underestimating the hazard because no one had died in a fire on the Underground before.
+London Underground was strongly criticised in the report for its attitude to fires underground, underestimating the hazard because no one had previously died in a fire on the Underground.
 Staff were expected to send for the LFB only if the fire was out of control, dealing with it themselves if possible.
 Fires were described as "smouldering", and staff had little or no training to deal with fires or evacuation.